 For the last couple of years, I have been very active both as a playlister and as an artist submitting my songs to playlists through several different methods.
 And from time to time, I wonder ‘How are my Spotify playlists different?’.

 Not always the experience as an artist is pleasant.
 Worse than getting a submission rejected is never hearing back from the playlister you submitted to.
 And that happens.
 A lot.

-What about yourself?
+What about you?
 Do you feel that some playlist submission systems have a really low rate of response?
-Do you feel like some playlisters are out there to get the benefits of the artists’ submissions (which are normally followers for their own stuff) but don’t want to invest their time working on their side of the deal?
+Do you feel like some playlisters are out there to get the benefits of the artists’ submissions (who are normally followers for their own stuff) but don’t want to invest their time working on their side of the deal?
 Impressions may differ, I assume.

 So, for starters, I can say that I review submissions every day, several times a day.
 Either on my own site or on the large system I am a part of, I keep up to date with submissions daily.

 Second.
 I try to be very inclusive.
 Independent artists do not have the support of record companies and we only have each other to rely on.
 So I have several Discovery playlists entirely dedicated to small artists in order to have space for everyone.
 Of course, I reject content with low quality, but I don’t reject tracks just because I don’t like them, as long as I feel they meet the spirit of a given playlist and meet good quality standards.